-New York's methodology for setting its FFY 2019 targets used a two-step process.
+New York's methodology for setting its FFY 2020 targets used a two-step process.
 The first step in the process involved a linear trend model.
 Adhering to the method recommended by the FHWA and used by the NYS DOT in setting its targets, linear trend analysis was conducted using the FORECAST function in Excel.
 In the model, the 5-year moving average was used as the data point for each year included in the linear trend analysis.
-The second step in the process involved discussing the targets estimated by this forecasting method with the state's key stakeholders.
-Based on their experience and knowledge of current traffic safety-related activities and programs and those that will be conducted over the next few years, the key stakeholders adjusted each of the forecasted targets, where warranted, based on what they thought was reasonable.
+The data points used in the linear trend analysis were the 5-year average number of Unhelmeted Motorcyclist Fatalities for each year from 2013 to 2017: 15.8, 15.8, 15.6, 15.2 and 14.0.
+The target estimated by the linear trend analysis for the 2016-2020 average number of unhelmeted motorcyclist fatalities was 13.2, a decrease of one fatality, representing a decrease of approximately 6% from the 2013-2017 average of 14.
+The second step in the process involved discussing the target estimated by this forecasting method with the state's key stakeholders to determine if an adjustment was warranted.
+Based on their experience and knowledge of the trends in the data and current activities and programs related to motorcycle safety and those that will be conducted over the next few years, the key stakeholders agreed that the forecasted target of 13.2 was reasonable and no adjustment was necessary.

-C-9) Number of drivers age 20 or younger involved in fatal crashes (FARS)
+Performance Measure: C-9) Number of drivers age 20 or younger involved in fatal crashes (FARS)

-C-9) Number of drivers age 20 or younger involved in fatal crashes (FARS)-2019
+Performance Target Target Metric Type Target Value Target Period Target Start Year C-9) Number of drivers age 20 or younger involved in fatal crashes (FARS)- 2020 102.1 5 Year 2016